By Liz Pulliam Weston

-“Unless your plan to pay yourself first is on automatic, you will fail,” declared David Bach, author of best-selling finance books, including “The Automatic Millionaire ” and “The Automatic Millionaire Homeowner.”
-“Discipline and budgeting is too hard and too time consuming. … Trust me, if you want to be rich, or simply not poor, save automatically through systematic savings programs.”
+“Unless you plan to pay yourself first is on automatic, you will fail,” declared David Bach, author of best-selling finance books, including “The Automatic Millionaire ” and “The Automatic Millionaire Homeowner.”
+“Discipline and budgeting is too hard and too time-consuming. … Trust me, if you want to be rich, or simply not poor, save automatically through systematic savings programs.”

 Invest regularly, and don’t stop

 I’ve talked to a bunch of folks who, in the late 1990s, insisted they were risk-tolerant investors with a long-term view but who nonetheless bailed out of their stock holdings during the 2000-2001 bear market.
 Some of them started to dip their toes in the markets again as stocks strengthened, but I’ve no doubt they’ll be scared off again by the first big downturn.

 Weaving in and out of the market like that is a great way to buy high and sell low — the exact opposite of what successful investors do.
 These flighty folks would have been much better off just staying the course with a balanced portfolio of stocks and bonds — which is what we did and do.

 Again, automated investing plans really help.
 We invest regardless of whether the market is up, down or sideways.
 We know that, in the long run, a well-diversified portfolio of stocks beats out every other investment, even if there are some bumpy times along the way.
 Others are convinced as well: in the 10% of households with the highest incomes in 2004, the Fed says, stocks — and mutual funds that invest in stocks — comprised 53.6% of all financial assets.